top of page

 Overview

-You’ll need to do three things to create a new habit: start out small, build on it, and don’t mess it up.
+You will need to do three things to create a new habit: start out small, build on it, and don’t mess it up.
 Here are the recommendations for creating a new behavior:

 2. Set a target goal.
 This is what you think you can reasonably do each time and how many times you can do it each week.
 This will start out small and then get bigger as time goes on.

 5. Avoid Interruptions.
 Pick a location and time where you won’t be bothered.
-If you must do this at home, then do your activity late at night after everyone has gone to bed, or wake up before everyone else does.
+If you must do this at home, then do your activity late at night after everyone has gone to bed or wake up before everyone else does.

 Explore our solutions to learn more about Ridiculously Easy Goals and how we can help you transform your life.